Complete the following steps for the given functions. c. Gra... | Channels for Pearson+

 Graphing Rational Functions

 Graphing rational functions involves plotting the function defined as the ratio of two polynomials.
 Key steps include identifying intercepts, asymptotes, and the end behavior of the function.
-The numerator's degree relative to the denominator's degree influences the graph's behavior at infinity.
-Using a graphing utility can help visualize these features, but manual sketching allows for correction of any inaccuracies in the computer-generated graph.
+The degree of the numerator and denominator helps determine the horizontal asymptote, while factoring can reveal vertical asymptotes.
+A graphing utility can assist in visualizing these features, but manual sketching allows for correction of any inaccuracies.

 Recommended video: